mjcleme/scheduling-public/README.md

 - [Spring Schedule by instructor](schedule_Spring_2027_by_instructor.csv)
 - [Summer Schedule by instructor](schedule_Spring_2027_by_instructor.csv)

+- See if the classes you are scheduled to teach are what you expected.
+= See if the time and location will work for you.

 ### Notation
 The room schedule files show when rooms are used ([Fall](room_schedule_Fall_2026.csv), [Winter](room_schedule_Winter_2027.csv), [Spring](room_schedule_Spring_2027.csv), [Summer](room_schedule_Summer_2027.csv))
 - An X in the schedule file indicates that this time has a conflict with another time that is currently scheduled (For example, if there is a MW class scheduled in a room, then MWF would have an X)